-- Fresh engine oil is found on any portion of exhaust system. - Oil leakage is excessive and could result in engine failure. - Coolant Inspect all potential locations for coolant leaks.
+- Fresh engine oil is found on any portion of exhaust system. - Coolant Inspect all potential locations for coolant leaks.
 Make repairs if any of the following conditions exist: - There is coolant seepage at radiator, hoses, heater core, engine oil cooler, thermostat housing, head gaskets, freeze plugs, reservoir, water pump or other potential locations.

-Coolant leakage is excessive and could result in engine failure.
+• Coolant leakage is excessive and could result in engine failure.